 The capital budget was prepared considering very strict assessment criteria to ensure affordability and the ability to implement the capital budget.
 In this regard the Project Readiness Assessment (PRA) tool were used.
 The PRA tool took into consideration matters such as the procurement and implementation readiness, technical, financial feasibility and strategic alignment.
-This process culminated in the proposal of the following capital budget over the 2021/22 MTREF.
+The capital budget was adjusted with the August Adjustment Budget process to the following for the 2021/22 MTREF.